Wisbech: Waterways

 Wisbech sits on either side of the River Nene, and its port is Cambridgeshire's only gateway to the sea.
-Schemes to connect the River Nene and the River Welland are proposed, allowing boats a fresh water connection.
+Schemes to connect the River Nene and the River Welland are proposed, allowing boats a fresh-water connection.
 In the past, the Port of Wisbech could accommodate sailing ships of 400 tons, but its prosperity declined after 1852 when extensive river works impeded navigation.
 In the previous decade it had been described as England's most important port for the export of wheat.
 It had in its day been referred to as 'the Milch cow of the corporation'.

 Now, a river-side yacht harbour provides 128 berths for vessels, and Crab Marshboat yard operates a 75-tonne boat lift.
 Following the 1978 flood, in which one resident drowned, flood walls and flood gates were erected and in later years built higher.
 In December 2013, the town's river flood defences were tested when an unusually high tide threatened to top the recently improved walls and flood gates.

 Roads

 In 1831 the construction of a lifting bridge at Sutton Bridge finally provided a means to travel directly between Norfolk and Lincolnshire.
 The town stood at the crossing of two Class A roads: from Peterborough to King's Lynn (A47) and from Ely to Long Sutton (A1101).
 The A1101 now crosses the river at the newer 'Freedom bridge' taking some traffic away from the older 'Town Bridge'.
 The A47 now bypasses the town.
 The former part of the A47 inside the town (Lynn Rd and Cromwell Rd) is now the B198.

+Current public transport provision to and from Wisbech is provided by several First Eastern Counties bus routes, including their long-distance Excel routes which call at Wisbech between Peterborough and King's Lynn before continuing to Norwich.

 Railways

-Wisbech once had three passenger railway lines,served by Wisbech East railway station, Wisbech North railway station and Wisbech and Upwell Tramway but they all closed between 1959 and 1968.
+Wisbech once had three passenger railway lines, served by Wisbech East railway station, Wisbech North railway station and Wisbech and Upwell Tramway, but they all closed between 1959 and 1968.
 There is an active campaign to reopen the March–Wisbech Bramley Line as part of the national rail network, with direct services to Cambridge and possibly Peterborough.
 It is supported by Wisbech Town Council and subject to reports commissioned by the county council in 2013.
-The line is currently Wisbech East railway station(2019) at GRIP 3 study stage.
+The line is currently Wisbech East railway station (2019) at GRIP 3 study stage.
 A report published in 2009 by the Association of Train Operating Companies (ATOC) indicated that this was viable.
 The line has been identified as a priority for reopening by Campaign for Better Transport.